concod/frontend-assignment/README.md

 ## Available Scripts

+### `npm start`

+To start the project please run `npm start` in the main directory.

-In the project directory, you can run:
+In the client project directory, you can run:

 ### `yarn start`